bmerry/async-solipsism/README.md

 It is also possible to use the asyncio functions for starting servers and connecting to them.
-You can supply any host name and port, even if they're not actually associated to the machine!
+You can supply any host name and port, even if they're not actually associated with the machine!
 For example,

 ```python
 server = await asyncio.start_server(callback, 'test.invalid', 1234)